-Leon had every reason to turn his back when he saw me coming.
-His fenure at Millard coinsided of the memory of the floor of in the end, that doesn't matter a lot.
+SherRae was a cheerleader eternal optimist.
+You could put and a former soccer player, but in the end, that doesn't matter a lot.
 She was a born-again believer in Jesus Christ, and that's really all that counts.